Margaret Court: Tennis career

-Court was born in Albury, New South Wales, the youngest of four children of Lawrence Smith and Catherine Beaufort.
-She has two older brothers, Kevin and Vincent, and an older sister, June Shanahan.
-A natural left-hander, she was persuaded to change to a right-hand grip.
-She began playing tennis when she was eight years old and was 18 in 1960 when she won the first of seven consecutive singles titles at the Australian Championships.
+As a teenager, Court won various state titles on the Australian junior circuit before winning the 1960 Australian Championships on her first attempt at the age of 17, her first major title.
+This would prove to be the first of seven consecutive national titles.
 She became the first Australian woman to win a Grand Slam tournament abroad when she won the French and US Championships in 1962.
 The next year, she became the first Australian woman to win Wimbledon.
-Across singles, doubles and mixed doubles, she has won a remarkable 64 Grand Slams.
+Across singles, doubles and mixed doubles, she has won a remarkable 64 major titles.

 After the tournament in Munich, Germany in August 1966, Court temporarily retired from tennis.
 In 1967, she married Barry Court, whose father, Charles Court, and brother, Richard Court, were premiers of Western Australia.
 She returned to tennis in November 1967, and in 1970 won all four Grand Slam singles titles.
-The next year, she lost the Wimbledon singles final to Evonne Goolagong Cawley while pregnant with her first child, Daniel, who was born in March 1972.
+The next year, she lost the Wimbledon singles final to Evonne Goolagong while pregnant with her first child, Daniel, who was born in March 1972.
 She made a comeback that year, playing in the US Open and throughout 1973.
 Her second child, Marika, was born in 1974.
 She started playing again in November of that year.
 After missing most of 1976 after having her third child, she returned to the tour in early 1977 but retired permanently that year when she learned she was expecting her fourth child.
 Her last Grand Slam tournament singles appearance was in the 1975 US Open.
 Her last Grand Slam tournament appearance overall was in the 1976 Australian Open in women's doubles.